Origin Enterprises: History

 Origin was established by the IAWS Group in 2006 to focus on the original agribusiness and food and nutrition businesses of IAWS: it was admitted to the IEX and AIM on 5 June 2007.

 In October 2013 it bought 60% of Agroscope, a Ukrainian business, for $17.6m.
-Then in September 2015 it completed the acquisition of Romania's Redoxim.

-In November 2015, it completed the acquisition of Kazgod group in Poland and in December 2015, it completed the acquisition of Comfert S.R.L. in Romania.
+In September 2015 it completed the acquisition of Romania's Redoxim.
+Then in November 2015, it completed the acquisition of Kazgod group in Poland and in December 2015, it completed the acquisition of Comfert S.R.L. in Romania.

 In June 2018, it announced an agreement to expand its footprint within South America, buying a sharehold part of two Brazilian companies, by €50.3m.